4 Tips for Parent PLUS Loan Repayment

 Repaying federal Parent PLUS Loans can be a challenge.
 Consider refinancing your loans into the student’s name, consolidating loans so they become eligible for Public Service Loan forgiveness, or exploring different repayment plan options.

 As a parent, you want to help your children to get the best education possible.
-For many, that means taking out substantial loans to fund the cost of their child’s or even grandchild’s college education.
+For some, that means taking out a Parent PLUS Loan to fund the cost of their child’s or even grandchild’s college education.

 In fact, consumers 60 and over make up the fastest-growing segment of student loan borrowers in America, according to the Consumer Financial Protection Bureau.
 An estimated 2.8 million people age 60 and over had student debt in 2015, compared with around 700,000 a decade prior.